 The two suppliers of mobile payment terminals are players who have reached a critical size in a few years, who offer the best quality/price ratio on a terminal mobile payment.
 A solution that also adapts to entrepreneurs and independent workers, without bringing them any additional constraints.
 This comparison of the best mobile payment terminal available aims to present the main offers available on the French market.

-In terms of fees, a mobile payment terminal that you would buy in a traditional bank has three levels of commission: first, a fixed amount at the time of purchasing the TPE (generally around €100 to €200).
-You then have to factor in a monthly subscription (around €10/month) as well as a commission on each transaction that represents the majority of the cost (between 1 and 2%).
+In terms of fees, a mobile payment terminal that you would buy in a traditional bank has three levels of commission: first, a fixed amount at the time of purchasing the TPE (generally in the order of €100 to €200).
+You must then count on a monthly subscription (around €10/month) as well as a commission on each transaction that represents the majority of the cost (between 1 and 2%).

 In total, a mobile electronic payment terminal can quickly become a cost for a self-employed person or a micro-enterprise.
 And this is true even if it does not collect a single euro of turnover.
 To this can be added other hidden costs that banks can charge in the event of payment incidents.
 This is why the best mobile payment terminal must be less expensive.